th2-net/th2-ds-source-lwdp/README.md

 This repository is a library for implementing LwDP data source.

-The library used to analyze stream data using _aggregate operations_ mainly from the ["Lightweight Data Provider"](https://github.com/th2-net/th2-lw-data-provider).
-Data Services allows you to manipulate the stream data processing workflow using _pipelining_.

-The library allows you:
+The library uses ["Lightweight Data Provider"](https://github.com/th2-net/th2-lw-data-provider) as provider.

-- Natively connect to ["Lightweight Data Provider"](https://github.com/th2-net/th2-lw-data-provider) via `GRPCDataSource` class and extract TH2 Events or Messages via _commands_
-- Build Event Trees (`EventsTreeCollection` class)

 # 2. Getting started